 A survey conducted by an Indian daily newspaper, Andhra Jyoti, confirms the healing properties of oil pulling

 Approximately 2 ½ years after publishing an article on oil pulling and its several benefits, Andhra Jyoti conducted a survey to understand the following:

 • The kind of health conditions the procedure cured

 • The degree of its effectiveness

 1041 readers responded to the advertisement sharing their experience with oil pulling.
-Among the respondents, 927 (about 87%) stated that oil pulling cured one or more disease.
+Among the respondents, 927 (about 87%) stated that oil pulling cured one or more of their diseases.
 114 respondents (approx. 11 %) reported that oil pulling did not provide relief from the ailment(s) they were suffering from.

-An analysis of the testimonies of people who found oil pulling useful revealed that it successfully cured the following diseases: allergies, cough and common cold, gum diseases, dental caries, infections in the ear, nose, mouth, eyes, and throat, tooth pain, headache, neck pain, migraine, back pain, lip cracking, allergic sneezing, and fever.
+An analysis of the testimonies of the people who had found oil pulling useful, revealed that it successfully cured the following diseases: allergies, coughs and common colds, gum diseases, dental caries, infections in the ear, nose, mouth, eyes, and throat, tooth pain, headache, neck pain, migraines, back pain, cracked lips, allergic sneezing, and fevers.

 When to do oil pilling

-Ayurveda recommends oil pulling first thing in the morning (on empty stomach) right after brushing your teeth.
+Ayurveda recommends oil pulling first thing in the morning (on an empty stomach) immediately after brushing your teeth.

 How to do oil pulling